sohrab0786/EnergyDetector/README2.md

 sudo systemctl status energydetector-celery

 ##Later if stops then stop and start instance Cool Roof Calculator
+##then connect the instance it will give terminal then run below commands
 sudo systemctl daemon-reload
 sudo systemctl enable energydetector-gunicorn sudo systemctl enable energydetector-celery